QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 > * <kbd>Left-Click/Middle-click</kbd> to move your point of view (not the camera)
 > * <kbd>CTRL</kbd> when moving something, while make the position change by 0.25.
 It's called **snapping**, and you can change the unit in edit > Grid and Snap settings.
 >
-> You can select and edit multiples game objects in one go, by pressing <kbd>SHIFT</kbd> and clicking on two game objects (=select every game object between these two).
+> You can select and edit multiple game objects in one go, by pressing <kbd>SHIFT</kbd> and clicking on 2 game objects (=select every game object between these two).
 You can use <kbd>CTRL</kbd> and pick them one by one.

 <hr class="sr">